weinsteinlab/OpenMM-Slurm-Ensemble/README.md

     * steps = 100000: the number of simulation steps per simulation subjob (subjobs are described later), but basically this should be the number of steps that can be run in 2 hours or less.
     * dcdReporter = DCDReporter(dcd_name, 20000): here the last number indicates how often the coordinates are written to the .dcd file; in this example, it's every 20,000 steps.
     * dataReporter = StateDataReporter(log_name, 20000, ...: here, the 20000 indicates how frequently the log file is populated with simulation details, such as various energies and simulation progress.
 *  **numberOfReplicas.txt**: this file contains to number of replicas to run for this system.
-MUST be a multiple of 6.

 **Note:** make sure you have benchmarked each different system and have adjusted its individual `steps=` parameter accordingly.
 This workflow supports running an arbitrarily high number of systems (up to 9,999) with no restrictions on size differences.
 However, this functionality relies on adjusting each systems `steps=` to what can run in 2 hours.